Create an AR scene in less than 10 minutes with Valkyrie!

 You have also the possibility to save your scene incrementally using CTRL+SHIFT+S. A new level will then be created.

-Step 3: Import your assets
+Step 3: Import the assets of your AR scene

 Go to your application folder (C:/Users/Username/Documents/VlkApps/App_Name).